 - a.
 All assignment costs of overseas resource persons. - b.
-Round-trip economy class international airfare by the most direct route between the international airport nearest to the participants' place of work and Kuala Lumpur.
+Round-trip economy class international airfare by the most direct route between the international airport nearest to the participants' place of work and Penang, Malaysia for participants from Bangladesh, Cambodia, Fiji, Lao PDR, Mongolia, and Nepal, and for participants from SMEs and nonprofit organizations from other APO member countries.
 As far as practicable, all participants should purchase discount tickets.
 Please note that the arrangements for the purchase of air tickets should follow the "Guide on Purchases of Air Tickets for APO Participants," which will be sent to the selected participants.
 It is also available on the APO website and from APO Liaison Officers in member countries. - c.
-Hotel accommodations for up to 18 overseas participants for up to eight days. - d.
-Appropriate per diem allowances to cover meals and incidental expenses for up to 18 overseas participants for up to eight days.
+Hotel accommodations for up to 18 overseas participants for up to six days. - d.
+Appropriate per diem allowances to cover meals and incidental expenses for up to 18 overseas participants for up to six days. - e.
+The APO may select more than 18 overseas participants in anticipation of last-minute withdrawals or no-shows.
+If more than 18 overseas participants attend, per diem allowances and hotel accommodation costs will be borne by the APO for up to two additional overseas participants at the rate to be prescribed for up to 13 days.